tarantool/queue/README.md

 The main idea of this queue backend is the same as in a `fifo` queue: the tasks are executed in FIFO order.

 However, tasks may be grouped into sub-queues.
+Sub-queues split the task stream according to the sub-queue name.
+Each sub-queue is executed in strict FIFO order.
+By default, only one task per sub-queue may be taken at any time.

 The following options can be specified when creating a `utube` queue:
+  * `concurrent` - number - the number of concurrent tasks per sub-queue (defaults to 1)
   * `temporary` - boolean - if true, the contents of the queue do not persist on disk
   * `if_not_exists` - boolean - if true, no error will be returned if the tube